-Holistic skincare is about understanding that your skin isn’t just randomly breaking out, flaring up, or acting out—it’s usually a reflection of something deeper.
-Hormones, gut health, stress, lifestyle choices, and even emotional well-being can all play a role.
-So instead of just treating the symptom (the breakout, the irritation, the redness), a holistic approach digs deeper to figure out why it’s happening in the first place.
+Holistic skincare is about understanding that your skin isn’t just randomly breaking out; it’s usually a reflection of something deeper.
+Things like hormones, gut health, stress, lifestyle choices, and even emotional well-being can all play a role.
+So instead of just treating the symptom (the breakout), a holistic approach digs deeper to figure out why it’s happening in the first place, and works at the issue from multiple areas.

-Ever tried a fancy skincare product, a supplement, or even medication that promised miracles—only to be left disappointed when your skin didn’t magically transform?
+If you’re reading this, I’m guessing you’ve tried a skincare product, a supplement, or even medication that promised miracles, only to be left disappointed when your skin didn’t magically transform.
 That’s because real, long-term skin health isn’t about one magic fix.
 It’s about understanding what’s happening inside your body and addressing it from all angles.

-If we only focus on treating the surface issue—like acne, rosacea, or eczema—without looking at the root cause, we’re basically slapping a band-aid on the problem.
+If we only focus on treating the surface issue, like breakouts or blackheads, without looking at the root cause, we’re basically slapping a band-aid on the problem.
 Holistic skincare takes everything into account to bring your body back into balance.

 And no, that doesn’t mean you need to throw out your skincare and start rubbing coconut oil on your face and manifesting clear skin (unless that’s your vibe, but I wouldn’t recommend it).
 It just means acknowledging that your skin is influenced by more than just what you put on it.